Subscribe Advertise with us Premier Club

 Blue Eyed Panda

-Whether it’s go-hot-or-go-home Chinese fayre you’re after or something a little less tastebud blowing, Ancoats indie Blue Eyed Panda delivers on both fronts.
-While from the outside, the restaurant doesn’t look much, there’s nothing bland about the food, which has tons of kerb appeal – and packs plenty of flavour to boot.
+Whether it’s go-hot-or-go-home Chinese fare you’re after or something a little less tastebud blowing, Ancoats indie Blue Eyed Panda delivers on both fronts.
+While from the outside, the restaurant doesn’t look like much, there’s nothing bland about the food, which has tons of kerb appeal – and packs plenty of flavour to boot.

 More details